richo/zephyros/api.md

 * Messages in both directions are encoded as `json.length.to_s + "\n" + json`
 * Each message to Zephyros will be [msg_id, receiver_id, method, *args]
 * Each response from Zephyros will be [msg_id, value]
+    * Each response can be matched to its request by msg_id
     * Every message will get at least one response
+    * Methods with callbacks (i.e. 'bind' and 'listen') will get multiple responses
 * All methods at the top level take 0 as the receiver_id
 * Any resource (Window, Screen, App) within responses will be returned as a number uniquely identifying this resource:
     * This number should be sent as the receiver for method calls to this object